 Add a holiday-themed background to your images:

-I’m eager to hear your expertise in this area.
+I'm eager to hear your expertise in this area.
 How do the above holiday social media strategy tips feel to you?
 What have you tried that has worked well?
-Looking forward to hearing your ideas in the comments below.
+We look forward to hearing your thoughts.